ad1tyaaa/100days/round-1.md

 **Progrerss :** Completed C++ STL. 😓

 **Final Thoughts :** This was very boring.
 I felt like I'm studying Python actually.
 Not that I hate python, but, it has so many inbuilt functions, that I used to get irrtated that "I have to remember so much stuff".
 And, that is exactly what I felt in STL.
 Well, somehow I finished it.
 Tomorrow I'll be solving Problems from LeetCode and Coding Ninjas.
 That's it for today.
 Gud Nite!

+## day 21 : 30 September 2023

+**Progress :** Today I solved 1 coding problem on Arrays from Coding Ninjas.
+That's it.

+**Final Thoughts :** Hmmm, IDK why but, for some reason I didn't feel like coding today really.
+I had planned to do atleast 3 problems today following the course video, but, I started feeling really sleepy while studying.
+I tried to keep going but, ultimately stopped.
+I think today I did coding for some 40 minutes only.
+So, yeah not very good.
+But, tomorrow I'll finish it.
+THat's it for today.